 Corridor Explorer

-The China–East Africa Corridor
+The China–Africa Corridor

-The corridors below represent active or emerging pathways between Chinese operators and East African markets.
+The corridors below represent active or emerging pathways between Chinese operators and African markets.
 Each is defined by a specific relationship type, sector, and geography — and each requires the right introduction to activate.

 China Origin